Daniel Kucan: Personal life

 He is currently living with his wife and his two dogs in Los Angeles, California, and is an expert in at least two different Chinese martial arts, and occasionally fights competitively.

 He is well known in the Los Angeles area as a kickboxing and MMA teacher in various gyms including Equinox.

 Daniel Kucan is the brother of video game developer and actor Joseph D. Kucan.
+They co-founded a theater company, A Public Fit, based in Las Vegas, Nevada.